uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 The location of the log and trace files depends from the Android version.
 Beginning with Android KitKat (4.4) writing to the external SdCard is not possible any more.
 For older Android versions log and trace files are stored in a subdirectory relative to `de.holeschak.bmw_deep_obd` on the external SDCard.
 For KitKat and above the data could be found in the directory `Android\data\de.holeschak.bmw_deep_obd\files` of the external SDCard.
 The standard log files are stored in the subdirectory `Log`, whereas the [Ediabas tool](EdiabasTool.md) uses the subdirectory `LogEdiabasTool` and the [configuration generator](Configuration_Generator.md) the subdirectory `LogConfigTool`.
-The sending of the trace files fails, the backup trace files are stored in the subdirectory `TraceBackup`.
+If sending of the trace files fails, the backup trace files are stored in the subdirectory `TraceBackup`.

 ## Background image
 It's possible to replace the background image.
 Simply store a custom `Background.jpg` file in the directory `de.holeschak.bmw_deep_obd\files\Images` (The `Images` subdirectory has to be created first).